Buzz Lightyear of Star Command: The Adventure Begins

-Buzz Lightyear of Star Command: The Adventure Begins (originally advertised as Buzz Lightyear of Star Command: The Movie and also known as Buzz Lightyear of Star Command) is a 2000 American animated science fiction action-adventure comedy direct-to-video film.
-It serves as a spin-off of the Toy Story franchise and was released on August 8, 2000.
-The film later led to a television series, Buzz Lightyear of Star Command, which aired on UPN and ABC from October 2000 to January 2001, and a CGI-animated feature film, Lightyear, which was theatrically released in the United States in June 2022, serving as an origin story for the character, voiced by Chris Evans.
-The film was nominated for two Video Premiere Awards: Best Animated Video Premiere and Best Animated Character Performance for Allen.
+Buzz Lightyear of Star Command: The Adventure Begins is a 2000 American animated science fiction comedy film directed by Tad Stones, who is also the producer with Mark McCorkle and Bob Schooley.
+It is a spin-off of Pixar's Toy Story franchise and was released direct-to-video in the United States on August 8, 2000.

+The film was followed-up by a television series, Buzz Lightyear of Star Command (2000–2001), which aired on UPN and ABC.
+The film was nominated for two Video Premiere Awards: Best Animated Video Premiere and Best Animated Character Performance for Tim Allen.